 Two Years Of Full-Time Parenthood Seems Like Enough

-Now that I’m in my fifth year of full-time parenthood, I’m beginning to plan ahead.
+Now that I'm in my seventh year of full-time parenthood, I'm beginning to plan ahead.
 Whereas the typical dad in America might stay at home between 2 – 14 weeks, I told myself that I would stay at home for at least 104 weeks.
-If I can last, then my ultimate goal is to be a stay at home dad for 260 weeks until he goes to kindergarten.
+If I can last, then my ultimate goal is to be a stay at home dad for 260 weeks until both kids go to kindergarten.
+I succeed with my boy, as he began kindergarten in April 2022.
+Now I plan to succeed with my daughter, who will turn five at the end of 2024.

 Pediatricians say the first two years are the most important developmental years in a child’s life.
 A child’s brain triples in size from birth to age two and reaches about 75% of an adult’s brain size.
 Therefore, to be present as much as possible during these first two years seems like a good idea.
 If he becomes a problem child, at least I gave it my best shot.

-Today, however, I’m really not sure if I can last much longer.
-I’ve begun to experience occasional heart arrhythmia from the pressures of simultaneously running a business and helping care for our son with my wife.
-The global pandemic has also really added a lot more uncertainty and pressure.
+I'm not sure how much longer I can last being a full-time dad.
+I've begun to experience occasional heart arrhythmia from the pressures of simultaneously running a business and helping care for our son with my wife.
+The global pandemic added a lot more uncertainty, pressure, and stress.
 We pulled our son from preschool in Feb 2020 and have homeschooled him since.

-I’ve also gained another five pounds from the lack of exercise and constant food delivery.
-Finally I’ve begun to feel the full force of being a sole provider now that our investments are no longer easily providing a healthy return.
+I also gained another five pounds from the lack of exercise and constant food delivery.
+Finally I've begun to feel the full force of being a sole provider after we bought a real forever home in 4Q2023.
+With more property taxes and maintenance expenses to pay, I feel more financial pressure to provide.

 Going from 5 am – 9 pm every day can get exhausting.
 I’m exhausted!